brainy-minds/Jterator/README.md

 Think of your pipeline as a sequence of connected modules (a linked list).
-The sequence and structure of your pipeline is defined in a YAML pipeline descriptor file.
-The input/output settings for each module are provided by additional YAML handles descriptor files.
-Each module represents a program that reads YAML from standard input (STDIN) and stores outputs in HDF5 files.
+The sequence and structure of your pipeline is defined in a YAML **pipeline descriptor file**.
+The input/output settings for each module are provided by additional YAML **handles descriptor files**.

+Each module represents a program that reads YAML from standard input (STDIN) and stores output in HDF5 files.
-There are two different HDF5 files:
+There are two different HDF5 files that handle different kind of data:
-    - .data file for measurement data: located in your project directory
+    - *.data* file for **measurement data**: located in your project directory
-    - .tmp file for temporary pipeline data: located in a temporary directory
+    - *.tmp* file for **temporary pipeline data**: located in a temporary directory
-Thereby, measurement data, which you would ultimately like to obtain, and pipeline data, which are only passed form module to module, are completely separated from each other.
-Note that the temporary pipeline file and with it all its data will be deleted after successful completion of the pipeline!
-However, the file will remain in case of an error that breaks your pipeline, so that you are able to debug the corresponding module without having to re-run the whole pipeline allover again.
-The file will however get deleted automatically once you shut down or restart your computer.
+Measurement data represent data that you would ultimately like to obtain from your analysis.
+Pipeline data on the other hand are only passed form module to module. **Note that the temporary pipeline file and all its data will be deleted after successful completion of the pipeline!** The file will remain in case of an error that breaks your pipeline, however, so that you are able to debug the corresponding module without having to re-run the whole pipeline allover again.
+But the file will ultimately get deleted automatically once you shut down or restart your computer.

 ### Project layout  ###